jahangir842/lfs/README.md

 - [*Linux From Scratch, Version 12.2*](https://linuxfromscratch.org/lfs/view/12.2/)
   Authors: Gerard Beekmans, Bruce Dubbs
   Published: September 1, 2024
+**Note**: The PDF version of this book is also included in this repository.

 ### **(b) Host System Requirements:**